ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 A stage can contatin the following operations:

 #### TableFullScan
 Full table scan.
-It is important to keep in mind that the resource intensity of this operation is proportional to the size of the table, so it should be avoided whenever possible.
+This operation's resource consumption is proportional to the table size, so it should be avoided whenever possible.

 Attribute | Description
 --- | ---